mixxxdj/website/content/news/XXXX-XX-XX-mixxx-2-3-6-released.md

 This release improves, among other things, some details with looping, allows playing tracks exceeding 6 hours and fixes rare crashes in exceptional situations.

-You can download the new version from https://mixxx.org/download/ There, you will also find the 2.4&nbsp;beta to test the new features that will be released soon.
+You can download the new version from the [Donload](https://mixxx.org/download/) page.
+There, you will also find the 2.4&nbsp;beta to test the new features that will be released soon.

 Here is the full changelog of Mixxx 2.3.6 for more details: